LelIllumina/Telegram-Bot/README.md

 # AI Hakeem Lukman Telegraf Bot

-This bot is built on bun and will likely not work with node, expecially without modifications.
+This bot is built on bun and will need it to work.

 ## To install dependencies